mesosphere/dcos-docs-site/pages/ksphere/d2kf/1.0.1-0.3.0/user-management/index.md

 Edit the `metadata.name` to the name of the user you want to add.

-**Note** This name should be globally unique across your Konvoy cluster, otherwise you may overwrite another user's permissions.
+**Note:** This name should be globally unique across your Konvoy cluster, otherwise you may overwrite another user's permissions.

 Edit the `subjects.apiGroup.name` to match the email address associated with the user's OIDC account.